gladcolor/LLM-Geo/README.md

 This spatial problem is to find out the population living with hazardous wastes and map their distribution.
 The study area is North Carolina, United States (US).
 We input the task (question) to LLM-Geo as:
 ```
 Task:
-1) Find out the total population that lives within a tract that contain hazardous waste facilities.
+1) Find out the total population that lives within a tract that contains hazardous waste facilities.
 The study area is North Carolina, US.
-2) Generate a map to show the spatial distribution of population at the tract level and highlight the borders of tracts that have hazardous waste facilities.
+2) Generate a map to show the spatial distribution of the population at the tract level and highlight the borders of tracts that have hazardous waste facilities.

 Data locations:
 1. NC hazardous waste facility ESRI shape file location: https://github.com/gladcolor/LLM- Geo/raw/master/overlay_analysis/Hazardous_Waste_Sites.zip
 2. NC tract boundary shapefile location: https://github.com/gladcolor/LLM-Geo/raw/master/overlay_analysis/tract_shp_37.zip.
-The tract id column is 'Tract'
+The tract id column is 'Tract'.
 3. NC tract population CSV file location: https://github.com/gladcolor/LLM-Geo/raw/master/overlay_analysis/NC_tract_population.csv.
-The population is stored in 'TotalPopulation' column.
+The population is stored in the 'TotalPopulation' column.
 The tract ID column is 'GEOID'
 ```
 The results are: (a) Solution graph, (b) assembly program (Python codes), and (c) returned population count and generated map.
 ![img_2.png](images/img_2.png)

 ## Case 2: Human mobility data retrieval and trend visualization.
-NOTE: Please ignore this case since the involved API has been shutdown.
+NOTE: Please ignore this case since the involved API has been shut down.

 This task is to investigate the mobility changes during COVID-19 pandemic in France 2020.
 First, we asked LLM-Geo to retrieve mobility data from the ODT Explorer using [REST API](https://github.com/GIBDUSC/ODT_Flow), and then compute and visualize the monthly change rate compared to January 2020.
-We input the task (question) to LLM-Geo as:
+We input the task (question) to LLM-Geo as follows:
 ```
 Task:
 1) Show the monthly change rates of population mobility for each administrative regions in a France map.
 Each month is a sub-map in a map matrix.
 The base of the change rate is January 2020.